 '''

 env = Environment()

 Make env available for all SConscript files to Import().

 Export("env")

 package = 'my_name'

 Make env and package available for all SConscript files:.

+'''

+'''

 Export("env", "package")

 Make env and package available for all SConscript files:

 Export(["env", "package"])

 Make env available using the name debug:

 Export(debug=env)

 Make env available using the name debug:

 Export({"debug": env})

 '''

-Note that the SConscript function supports an exports argument that allows exporting a variable or set of variables to a specific SConscript file or files.
-See the description below.
+Note that the SConscript function also supports an exports argument that allows exporting one or more variables to the SConscript files invoked by that call (only).
+See the description of that function for details.

-File(name, [directory])

-env.File(name, [directory])
+File(name, [directory]) env.File(name, [directory])